Lonsdale201/rpg-maker-mv-GoldGranter/README.md

 Just download the INDIE_GoldGranter.js file, and use the rpg maker mv plugin manager to add it, and switch to ON.

-** Plugin Commands: **
+**Plugin Commands:**

    - StartGoldGiving (cant overwite thr switcher at the moment)
-*  - StopGoldGiving
+  - StopGoldGiving
-*  - SetGoldAmount 500  (just change the number value)
+  - SetGoldAmount 500  (just change the number value)
-*  - SetMaxGold 1000 (just change the number value)
+  - SetMaxGold 1000 (just change the number value)
-*  - AddMapID 4 (will not owerwrite exiting maps),
+  - AddMapID 4 (will not owerwrite exiting maps),
-*  - ClearAllMapIDs
+  - ClearAllMapIDs
-*  - EnableNotifications
+  - EnableNotifications
-*  - DisableNotifications
+  - DisableNotifications
-*  - SetGoldInterval 30 (just change the number value)
+  - SetGoldInterval 30 (just change the number value)